We’re evolving. Mercer is now part of the new, expanded Marsh brand

 The HAO amended the HCAO in 2020 to include employers and employees covered by SFO’s Quality Standards Program, which provides comprehensive safety and security rules for the airport.
 Covered employers must provide health plan coverage meeting these standards:

-• The employer pays 100% of the employee-only portion of medical coverage.
+• The employer pays 100% of the self-only portion of medical coverage.

 • The plan option is actuarially equivalent to a platinum-level plan on HealthCare.gov (i.e., at least 90%), allowing for a de minimis variation permitted under the ACA rules.

-Alternatively, employers may contribute to the City Option program.
-The current City Option contribution rate is $10.30 per hour, subject to a $412.00 weekly maximum.
-The HAO also has its own versions of the notice, poster and waiver, similar to the HCAO.
+Currently, there are two alternatives to offering coverage that meets the above standards.
+First, employers may contribute to the City Option program.
+The current City Option contribution rate (effective July 1, 2026–June 30, 2027) is $12.95 per hour, subject to a $518 weekly maximum.

 MCO compliance obligations